KDE/kde-builder/doc/configuration/conf-options-table.md

 If you need to change the options for a generated project, simply declare the project again after it is defined in the group, and set your options as needed.
-Although you will change the options set for the module this way, the project will still be updated and built in the order set by the group (i.e. you can't reorder the build sequence doing this).
+Although you will change the options set for the project this way, the project will still be updated and built in the order set by the group (i.e. you can't reorder the build sequence doing this).